muddasirfaiyaj66/problem-solving/README.md

 You can also use CodeBlocks or any C++ IDE to compile and run the files.
 Set the output directory to `output` for consistency.

 ## Note
 This repository is for my personal use and reference.
 Feel free to browse and use the solutions for learning purposes.
-This repository is for my personal use and reference.
-Feel free to browse and use the solutions for learning purposes.

 ## License